 - Inflammatory disease of the large bowel

-- Caused by toxins of anaerobic organisms Clostridium difficle and occasionally by other Clostridia and also Staphylococcus aureus.
+- Caused by toxins of anaerobic organisms Clostridioides difficile and occasionally by other Clostridia and also Staphylococcus aureus.

-- Normal condition: Clostridium difficle usually acquired from the hospital environment is suppressed by normal flora.
+- Normal condition: Clostridioides difficile usually acquired from the hospital environment is suppressed by normal flora.

-Glutamate dehydrogenase (GDH) antigen Test or Toxin A/B test are currently in use for the diagnosis of Clostridium difficile infections.
-GDH antigen is produced by all C. difficile, toxins (A and B) produced by some toxigenic strains of C. difficile.
+Glutamate dehydrogenase (GDH) antigen test or toxin A/B test are currently in use for the diagnosis of Clostridioides difficile infections.
+GDH antigen is produced by all Clostridioides difficile, toxins (A and B) produced by some toxigenic strains of Clostridioides difficile.

 Stool collection and submission: